textadventures/quest/docs/quest5_7.md

 ```
 CreateBiExits: Creates an exit in the given direction, between the given rooms, and a second exit coming back.
 Equal: Compares any two things (comparing 4 and null will otherwise throw an error).
-ProcessScopeCommand: For help with handling commands with unusual scope.
 ```